 While safety and security are paramount, of course, touchless technology conveys the “it” factor.
 It’s a modern, sleek technology that suits fast-paced lives in a fashionable way.
 Such features can mean the difference in a hot startup company signing a lease for your space or looking elsewhere in a depressed market for office rentals.

 And subleases are pouring into the market as companies downsize or shift staff to home office.
 Unlike landlords, who are often content to sit on empty properties, tenants require cash flow.
-Companies looking to cut costs by subletting their rental properties can gain an edge in this competitive market by showcasing next-generation biometric access control.
+Companies looking to cut costs by subletting their rental properties can gain an edge in this competitive market by showcasing next-generation commercial access control feature.

 Want to Learn More About Touchless Access Control Solutions?